jaysaurus/Co.Koa/miniSite/documentation/Model.md

 ### More Information

-Since the overwhelming majority of **Co.Koa's** model implementation is based on Mongoose's default behaviour, please visit the [Mongoose documentation website](http://mongoosejs.com/docs/guide.html) for more information.
+Since the overwhelming majority of **Co.Koa's** mongoose plugin implementation is based on Mongoose's default behaviour, please visit the [Mongoose documentation website](http://mongoosejs.com/docs/guide.html) for more information.

+### shipping other ORMs and data persistence services

+The future for Co.Koa is looking bright for Co.Koa!
+As of @1.7.0 and higher, the intention is to make Co.Koa's model behaviour entirely open to those who wish to use it.
+In theory, you can integrate as many different APIs and services as you like.
+Please keep an eye on the [Plugin documentation](Plugins.md) for information on how to introduce other data sources into the blend.